kapoorz/guptchar/README.md

-nmapper V2.3
+GUPTCHAR V3.0

-Created By : Bhavya Kapoor and my Gurus
+Created By : Bhavya Kapoor and helped by my Gurus

 It Only Works For Debian Based Systems